 - How Azure Multi-Factor Authentication works

-Microsoft Azure ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a dedicated private connection facilitated by a connectivity provider.
-With ExpressRoute, you can establish connections to Microsoft cloud services, such as Microsoft Azure, Office 365, and CRM Online.
-Connectivity can be from an any-to-any (IP VPN) network, a point-to-point Ethernet network, or a virtual cross-connection through a connectivity provider at a co-location facility.
-ExpressRoute connections do not go over the public Internet.
-This allows ExpressRoute connections to offer more reliability, faster speeds, lower latencies, and higher security than typical connections over the Internet.
+You can use Azure ExpressRoute to extend your on-premises networks into the Microsoft Cloud over a dedicated private connection that's facilitated by a connectivity provider.
+With ExpressRoute, you can establish connections to Microsoft cloud services such as Azure, Office 365, and CRM Online.
+Connectivity can be from:

 Virtual network gateways

-VPN Gateways, also called Azure Virtual Network Gateways, are used to send network traffic between virtual networks and on-premises locations.
-They are also used to send traffic between multiple virtual networks within Azure (VNet-to-VNet).
+VPN gateways, also called Azure virtual network gateways, are used to send network traffic between virtual networks and on-premises locations.
+They are also used to send traffic between multiple virtual networks within Azure (network to network).
 VPN gateways provide secure cross-premises connectivity between Azure and your infrastructure.

 Privileged Identity Management

-Privileged Identity Management introduces the concept of a temporary admin for a role or “just in time” administrator access, which is a user who needs to complete an activation process for that assigned role.
-The activation process changes the assignment of the user to a role in Azure AD from inactive to active, for a specified time period such as eight hours.
+Privileged Identity Management introduces the concept of a temporary admin for a role or “just in time” administrator access.
+This kind of admin is a user who needs to complete an activation process for that assigned role.
+The activation process changes the assignment of the user to a role in Azure AD from inactive to active, for a specified time period.

 By providing notifications and recommended remediation, Identity Protection helps to mitigate risks in real time.
-It calculates user risk severity, and you can configure risk-based policies to automatically help safeguard application access from future threats.
+It calculates user risk severity.
+You can configure risk-based policies to automatically help safeguard application access from future threats.